quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Because tuple definitions can depend and vary based on the underlying protocols and mechanisms used, this document intentionally does not define further how to choose this identifier's value per tuple or how to log other parameters that can be associated with such a tuple.
-This is left for other documents.
+This is expected to be defined by extension schemas that want to use the tuple field.
 Implementers are for example free to encode or serialize tuple information directly into the TupleID's contents or to log associated info in a separate event.
 For example, QUIC has the "tuple_assigned" event to couple the TupleID contents to a specific tuple configuration, see {{Section 4.7 of QLOG-QUIC}}.

 The "tuple" field is intentionally marked as optional, as there can be many practical or logical reasons why implementations might not want to log it for